 For all the flak we might give kids for saying their lives are hard, the fact is that school is not easy, nor are the things that children have to deal with while at school.
 It’s easy to forget how confusing and stressful being a kid and going through puberty can be — especially when our own school days are far behind us.
 That’s why we’ve come up with these five helpful tips to help your children deal with the stress of school.

 Preparedness & Organization

 One way to help your child stay on top of things is to help ensure that they have all of the school supplies and organization they need.
 Nothing is worse than needing something in the middle of the school day and not having it.
 A backpack with organizational folders, multi-subject notebooks, and a pencil bag are just a few ways to stay organized.
 Double check their school supply lists to make sure that they have everything they need, and feel free to contact their teachers to make sure they have everything they need to succeed.

 Keeping Up in School

 Keeping up in school can be a challenge, especially if your child struggles with a subject.
 If possible, limit the amount of time that your child has to miss school, especially during crucial periods, such as the end of a semester or testing periods.
 You should also take an active interest in making sure that your child is doing their homework and helping them with areas that they are struggling with.
-If your child doesn’t understand a subject, you need to focus on that, instead of spend all the time in the areas that they do well in.
+If your child doesn’t understand a subject, you need to focus on that, instead of spending all the time in the areas that they do well in.
 It may also be a good idea to talk to the teacher to understand how your child is doing in class and what the teaching process is.
 This is not an opportunity to criticize the teacher but to understand how you can support your student.